 Natalie R. Sacks, M.D. has served as our Chief Medical Officer since August 2016.
-Prior to joining us, Dr. Sacks served as an advisor on development strategy for multiple firms.
+Prior to joining Aduro, Dr. Sacks served as an advisor on development strategy for multiple firms.
 Previously, she was Vice President of Clinical Development at Onyx Pharmaceuticals (acquired by Amgen) from 2011 to 2014, where she played a key role in the development and approval of Kyprolis®, an FDA-approved therapy for the treatment of relapsed or refractory multiple myeloma, and in business development strategy.
 Prior to that, she served as Vice President of Clinical Research for Exelixis from 2009 to 2011.
 From 2002 to 2009 Dr. Sacks served as Vice President of Clinical Development at Cell Genesys, a biotechnology company focused on the development of cancer vaccines and engineered chimeric antigen receptor (CAR) T cells.
 Prior to her tenure in biotechnology, she served in a variety of research and analytical roles at academic institutions and companies, including Massachusetts General Hospital, Medical College of Pennsylvania, and ICI-Stuart Pharmaceuticals.
 Dr. Sacks holds an active faculty appointment (volunteer) at the University of California, San Francisco, where she has been an assistant clinical professor of medicine in the Division of Hematology/Oncology since 2004.
 She received her M.D. from the University of Pennsylvania School of Medicine, her M.S. in Biostatistics from Harvard University School of Public Health and her B.A. in Mathematics from Bryn Mawr College.

-Blaine Templeman has served as Executive Vice President, General Counsel and Secretary since September 2015.
-Prior to joining us, Mr. Templeman was a corporate and intellectual property partner at Arnold & Porter LLP, a multinational law firm, where he counseled U.S. and international clients on the protection, development and commercialization of their products, intellectual property portfolios, contract manufacturing, clinical trials, research and outsourcing.
+Blaine Templeman joined us in September 2015 and has served as our Chief Legal Officer and Secretary since February 2018.
+Prior to that, he served as our Executive Vice President, General Counsel and Secretary since September 2015.
+Prior to joining Aduro, Mr. Templeman was a corporate and intellectual property partner at Arnold & Porter LLP, a multinational law firm, where he counseled U.S. and international clients on the protection, development and commercialization of their products, intellectual property portfolios, contract manufacturing, clinical trials, research and outsourcing.
 Prior to joining Arnold & Porter LLP in 2014, Mr. Templeman served as a partner at Sheppard, Mullin, Richter & Hampton LLP, a multinational law firm, since 2008.
 Mr. Templeman holds a J.D. from New York University and a B.S. from Oral Roberts University.